iterorganization/IMAS-Python/docs/source/installing.rst

-.. _`Installing imas-python`:
+.. _`Installing IMAS-Python`:

-Installing imas-python
+Installing IMAS-Python
 ======================

-imas-python is a pure Python package.
+IMAS-Python is a pure Python package.
 For full functionality of the package you need an installation of `the IMAS Core library <https://imas.iter.org/>`_.
-See :ref:`imas-python 5 minute introduction` for an overview of functionality which does (not) require the IMAS Core library available.
+See :ref:`IMAS-Python 5 minute introduction` for an overview of functionality which does (not) require the IMAS Core library available.

-To get started, you can install it from `pypi.org <https://pypi.org/project/imas-python>`_:
+To get started, you can install it from `pypi.org <https://pypi.org/project/IMAS-Python>`_:

 .. code-block:: bash

-    pip install imas-python
+    pip install IMAS-Python

 Local installation from sources
 -------------------------------

 We recommend using a :external:py:mod:`venv`.
-Then, clone the imas-python repository and run `pip install`:
+Then, clone the IMAS-Python repository and run `pip install`:

 .. code-block:: bash